-Also known as 'Zero-Waste' production, repurposed pieces are made from the remnants of previous designs.
+Also known as 'Zero-Waste' production, repurposed pieces are made from left over remnant fabrics of previous designs.
 For example, say a fabric is discontinued and the last piece we have remaining is not enough to make the original design, we would then use this material to make smaller items such as accessories insuring that fabric is not wasted or disposed of.

 Deadstock is the name retailers give to stock that has failed to sell and sadly, due to the huge amounts of garments sold by fast fashion outlets, huge amounts of deadstock is sent to landfills every year.
-To avoid this practice we only create sample pieces for photography and marketing purposes (that will be sold at a later date) and all other pieces are sold on a 'Made To Order' basis, radically reducing any potential deadstock holding to basically zero.
+To avoid this practice we only create sample pieces for photography and marketing purposes (that will be sold at a later date) and all other pieces are sold on a 'Made To Order' basis, radically reducing the deadstock level we hold to basically zero.

-Any out sourced materials we use as a brand are carefully vetted and must come from Fair Trade vendors.
+Any out sourced materials we use are carefully vetted and must come from Fair Trade vendors.
 This insures better prices, decent working conditions, local sustainability, and equitable terms of trade are given to any workers and manufacturers that have been involved at any stage of production from start to finish.

 To meet the required level to ascertain the Fair Trade label companies must pay for their goods at a level which must never fall lower than the market trading price.
 This insures potentially vulnerable economies are not taken advantage of, that workers are paid fairly for their skill and enables communities to improve their position and have more control over their lives.